tung/ruggrogue/book/dependencies.md

 `wasm32` is the 32-bit flavor of [WebAssembly](https://webassembly.org/), which is a machine-code-like binary format that web browsers can run in a sandbox as an alternative to JavaScript.
 But WebAssembly can only muck about with memory and numbers; it has to call *host functions* to do interesting things, e.g. JavaScript functions in a web browser.

-This is where [Emscripten](https://emscripten.org/) enters the picture.
+This is where [Emscripten](https://emscripten.org/) comes in.
 Emscripten provides a whole bunch of host functions that make a WebAssembly blob believe it's running in a classic desktop-like environment.
 For example, Emscripten provides POSIX-like file system APIs that enable the same file system code to compile and run unmodified in a web browser as it does natively.
 Critically for RuggRogue, Emscripten implements the SDL API, so the windowing, input event handling and rendering all work in a web browser with minimal changes.
 When Emscripten works, it's like magic.

 But Emscripten's magic is imperfect.
-A part of it is differences imposed by the browser environment that Emscripten operates in, which is not its fault.
+A part of it is differences imposed by the browser environment that Emscripten operates in.
 In a native application, processes automatically share access to the CPU due to pre-emptive multi-processing managed by the operating system.
 In a browser, a tab has a single main thread, and if, say, a game runs its own main loop that never yields control back to the tab, that tab will just lock up.
-The game that wants to run in a tab can't have a real main loop.
+A game that wants to run in a tab can't have a real main loop.
-Instead, it has to be code-adapted to run just a single iteration of its main loop, and have Emscripten yield control to the browser.
+Instead, it has to be adapted to run just a single iteration of its main loop, and have Emscripten yield control to the browser.
 Emscripten then runs this loop at around 60 FPS on the game's behalf.
 So everything is good, right?